yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Once Raspbian has been installed and you have setup the wifi connection to the internet, you must then do some basic security setups on the Pi.

-Follow the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md, **paying specific attention to:**

 1. change the default PI user password (don't delete the Pi user – we will need it later on – its a Pi thing ...)

+Type sudo

 2. create a new superuser and password (NOTE: I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits)

 3. make sudo require a password

-4. update Raspbian to the latest version (follow the instructions here https://www.raspberrypi.org/documentation/raspbian/updating.md)
+4. update Raspbian to the latest version

+Update your package list

+> sudo apt-get update

+Now update the packages

+> sudo apt-get dist-upgrade

+Now remove unnecessary files after the upgrade to maximise space on the SD card.

+> sudo apt-get clean
+> sudo apt-get autoremove --purge

+(follow the instructions here https://www.raspberrypi.org/documentation/raspbian/updating.md)

 5. install ufw firewall and enable it

+If you want to activate SSH you can look at the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md.

+My Pi's run on my home network behind my router and so don't have a static IP.
+For remote access I just run Teamviewer for Rasbian (instructions on how to do this at the end of the guide).

 After you have performed the above steps, go to Shutdown > Reboot